Navid200/xDrip/docs/Nightscout/StopVM.md

 ---

 #### **IP Address**
-After starting a virtual machine that had been stopped, its IP address will differ from the one it had before.

 After restarting the virtual machine, please be patient for up to 2 minutes for the new IP address to be mapped to your hostname.
 During this time, you will not be able to access Nightscout in a browser or connect with your followers right away.